Asmita

 dṛgdarśanaśaktyorekātmatevāsmitā

-Egoism is the identification, as it were, of the power of the seer with the power of seeing.
+Egoism is the identification of the power of the seer with the power of seeing.

 Click to read insights...